The golf impact position is the single most important moment in every swing you make.

 Your head - if we move the impact bag back out of the way and get our ball in here - the left ear should basically be on the back of the ball.
 It's not tilted back this way.
 It's in neutral.

 For a lot of you, if you're used to being in this position, your head is going to feel very upright.
 It should be in neutral, close to neutral here, not tilted back this way, not looking under this way.
-This is the ideal impact.
+This is the ideal golf impact position.

-We've covered basically everything on the left side.
-We've got the left ear lined up with the back of the ball, left hip, ankle and knee in alignment, shoulder feeling like it's over the ankle - it'll be slightly outside of it.
+We've covered basically everything on the lead side.
+We've got the left ear lined up with the back of the ball, lead hip, ankle and knee in alignment, shoulder feeling like it's over the ankle - it'll be slightly outside of it.
+Upload a face-on swing video to get a free AI swing analysis and see exactly how your lead-side stack compares to the tour model.

-The last thing we're going to talk about is what does the right foot do?
+The last thing we're going to talk about is what does the trail foot do?
 This is critical, again for hip spinners especially, because they have a tendency to come into impact like this.
-They're pushing off their right side, they're moving their knee in toward the target or in toward their other knee.
+They're pushing off their trail side, they're moving their knee in toward the target or in toward their other knee.

 All that does is weaken your lower body.
 Does this look like I'm in a stable powerful position to deliver the ball a powerful blow?
 Of course not.
 It doesn't make any sense.

-That right foot, while there's not a lot of weight on it, it's still anchored to the ground.
-Remember you're squeezing both glutes, so as we come in I'm actually driving force down the inside of my right foot, technically through this part of my big toe, right about the ball of the foot.
+That trail foot, while there's not a lot of weight on it, it's still anchored to the ground.
+Remember you're squeezing both glutes, so as we come in I'm actually driving force down the inside of my trail foot, technically through this part of my big toe, right about the ball of the foot.

 As I'm coming down I'm keeping anchored so I can contract my glutes and stabilize this lower body so I can get into a powerful impact position and then release the club without my hips spinning around.